hk-mars/mona-lisp/hacks/scope-and-extent/readme.md

 - Named constants such as @nil and @pi have indefinite scope and indefinite extent.

-The rules of lexical scope imply that lambda-expressions apprearing in the function construct will result in "closures" over those non-special variables visible to the lambda-expression.
+The rules of lexical scope imply that lambda-expressions appearing in the function construct will result in "closures" over those non-special variables visible to the lambda-expression.
-That is, the function represented by a lambda-expression may refer ANY lecically apparent non-special variable and get the correct value, even if the construct that established the binding has been exited in the course of execution.
+That is, the function represented by a lambda-expression may refer ANY lexically apparent non-special variable and get the correct value, even if the construct that established the binding has been exited in the course of execution.